-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its sixty-second session,
+HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its sixty-seventh session,

-- 1. ADOPTS the Recommendation on the Minimum Training Requirements for Personnel Nominated to Assist Passengers in Emergency Situations on Passenger Ships, set out in the annex to the present resolution; - 2.
-URGES Governments to implement the Recommendation.
+- 1. ADOPTS the Recommendation on Minimum Training Requirements for Personnel Nominated to Assist Passengers in Emergency Situations on Passenger Ships set out in the annex to the present resolution; - 2.
+URGES Governments to implement the Recommendation; - 3.
+REVOKES resolution A.770(18).